bcrowell/kcals/README.md

   nominal_h -- the nominal distance of the run, in miles if metric=0, km if metric=1; see below

+  my_h -- a distance, in miles if metric=0, km if metric=1; used for estimating times, see below

+  my_t -- a time, in h:m:s, m:s, or s format; used for estimating times, see below

 ## Filtering

 The parameters filtering and xy_filtering both represent horizontal distances